 Before mass produced clothing, dressmaking was an essential skill and livelihood for many women.
 The 1920s saw rising demand for girls and women to study in the Preparatory School and the Senior School, at a time when most girls left school around the age of fourteen.
 They studied subjects such as Needlework, Care of Children, Applied Hygiene, Household Economics and Nursing offered at the College of Domestic Economy.
 The principal of the school Brenda Sutherland (from 1917 to 1924) is recognised as improving girls’ education, and in 1923 there was even talk of women to study evening cabinet making classes – there were no objections just a lack of space that meant it couldn’t proceed.

 The first art classes were offered at the Mechanics’ Institute in Chapel Street, but these classes and the institute were greatly affected by the global economic depression around 1987, and narrowly escaped closure.
 From 1960, Art and Design courses were offered at tertiary level, and overseas students began enrolling in the school.
 The school welcomed on board a new Principal, Alan Edwin Warren, (previously employed at RMIT in the School of Art) where he saw art education as being able to train the mind, and to develop the student’s manual skills.

 Some famous Australian artists studied at Prahran Tech.
 Most notably, was Bill Henson (from 1973-74) who enrolled at seventeen, and then – aged only nineteen – was having his first exhibition at the National Gallery of Victoria.
 Another iconic Australian artist to study here was Sidney Nolan, who studied at Prahran in 1932.
-Find out which other deeply influential Australian artists honed their craft at the same Prahran Campus here, and find out what courses we currently offer.
+Find out what courses we currently offer.

 Maintained by Web Developer and Administrator, M&CC.